Frost-Lord/LogShield/README.md

 # LogShield

-LogShield is a machine learning project that uses TensorFlow.js to detect malicious activity in web server access logs.
-It can be used to protect your web server from malitious users.
+TensorFlow.js to monitor and detect malicious activity in both web server access and login logs.
+This robust system offers a safeguard for your server, detecting and flagging suspicious behaviors to help protect against potential security breaches.

+Powered by an intricate Recurrent Neural Network (RNN) model, LogShield specializes in sequential data understanding.
+This allows it to comprehend the temporal dependencies in the logs and accurately identify patterns of harmful activity.
+This approach is especially effective for login logs, where the sequence of attempts may indicate harmful intent.

+By incorporating a machine learning model, LogShield goes beyond traditional rule-based systems to offer dynamic and adaptable protection.
+It is designed to learn and improve over time, refining its ability to discern legitimate from malicious activity, and delivering a progressively robust defense for your web server.

+Whether it's protection from Distributed Denial of Service (DDoS) attacks, brute-force login attempts, or other types of malicious activity, LogShield offers a state-of-the-art, machine learning-powered solution to bolster the security of your web server.

 <p align="center">
     <img src="./display.png">